TheTannerRyan/Gopherfile/README.md

 During the compilation process, the standard `go build main.go` isn't being used.
 The large build script is performing cross compilation while stripping all unrequired objects from the binary.
 This allows for the smallest image (without modifying the existing program).

 ## Usage
-Gopherfile may only require very minor changes to work with your current program.
-Note the two optional blocks: **dependency management** and **networking**.
-Modify/remove these blocks as required.

-With the current setup, `dep` is being used as the dependency manager.
-If you're using other tools such as `Glide`, you will need to modify the file.
+With the current setup, Go modules are being used as the dependency manager.
+If you're using other tools such as `dep`, you will need to modify the file.

 The standard build process is still used.
 Running something like this should work (again, modify as required):
 ```
+cd src
+go mod vendor
-docker build -t gopherimg src
+docker build -t gopherimg .
 docker run -d --restart=unless-stopped -p 80:3000 --name server gopherimg
 ```

 ## Questions + Issues
-If you have any questions or issues, you know what you could do.
+If you have any questions or issues, you know what to do.